JetBrains/teamcity-documentation/topics/installing-and-configuring-the-teamcity-server.md

 ### Java Installation

-The TeamCity server is a web application that runs in an J2EE application server (a JVM application).
+The TeamCity server is a JVM web application that runs in Tomcat application server.
 TeamCity server requires a Java SE JRE installation to run.
+Compatible JRE is bundled in TeamCity Windows installer but needs to be installed separately when using other distributions.

-The TeamCity server __requires__ JRE 8 to operate.
-The recommended Java distribution is [Amazon Coretto](https://aws.amazon.com/corretto/) 64-bit version.
+It is recommended to run TeamCity server with the latest Java 8 x64.
+The recommended Java distribution is [Amazon Coretto](https://aws.amazon.com/corretto/).
+Support for Java versions 9-11 is experimental, so Java 8 is still the recommended version.

 If you have configured any native libraries for use with TeamCity (like `.dll` for using the Integrated Security option of the Microsoft SQL database), you need to update the libraries to match the JVM x86/x64 platform.

 TeamCity selects the Java to run the server process as follows: